Skip to main contentSkip to search

 Claim the Disability Tax Credit

-Disability amount of $10,138/year (2025 CRA rate) available through the DTC.
+Disability amount worth roughly ten thousand dollars a year at the 2025 CRA rate (confirm the current amount with the CRA), available through the DTC.
 Apply using your child's diagnosis letter via Form T2201.
-Most autism diagnoses qualify.
+The CRA determines eligibility — not all autism diagnoses qualify.
 Retroactive claims up to 10 years are possible.

 Apply for SSAH